 Diagnostic testing is an important step in the development of a treatment plan for your pet, allowing your veterinarian to most effectively target the underlying problem(s) and assess the probability of successful treatment.
 Your veterinarian can explain the purpose of each diagnostic test for your pet, and help prioritize which tests may be most helpful in determining the cause of your pet’s illness.

+At this time we are currently offering end-of-life care for established patients only.
 We understand that the decision to say goodbye to your pet is never an easy one or one that is decided upon lightly.
-While this is not a part of our job that we enjoy we are honored to be able to come into your home and let your pet go peacefully in their home.
+While this is not a part of our job that we enjoy, we are honored to be able to come into your home and let your pet go peacefully in their home.

 We offer several aftercare options for your beloved pets.
-We work closely with East Texas Pet Crematory which is owned by Boren-Conner Funeral Home in Bullard, TX.
-They offer two different options.
+We work closely with Fond Memories outside of Dallas and they offer several different options.
 If you would like to have your pet returned to you they will come back in a beautiful carved wooden box with their name on it, which we personally hand deliver to you.
 We understand that sometimes you want your pet cared for but do not wish to receive their ashes.
-If this is the case, they will spread their ashes in their Pet Memorial Garden which is attached to their cemetery in Bullard.
+If this is the case, they will spread their ashes in their Pet Memorial Garden.